hakancaliskan95/hello-world/README.md

 # hello-world
 Hi humans,
 My name is Hakan,
-I'm starting to use github
+I'm starting to use github.
+Can you help me to use github?